wandaaulia/user-dashboard/README.md

 # User Dashboard

-Run `ng start` for start the project.
+Run `npm start` for start the project.